'Lion King' Puppet Technician Arrested After Allegedly Printing 3D Gun At Theater

 Printed guns have been in the headlines recently, as several states moved to block a Texas-based company from posting and selling plans for the guns online.
 Last month, a federal judge in Seattle granted a preliminary injunction preventing the publication of online blueprints for the guns.

 Vett was arrested and charged with attempted criminal possession of a firearm.
 According to the criminal complaint, he told a detective that he was making the gun as a gift for his brother, who lives upstate and has a firearms license.
-Vett said the 3D printer was his own, which he brought to work because his own workshop was too dusty, the complaint says.
+Vett said the 3D printer was his own and he had brought it to work because his own workshop was too dusty, the complaint says.

 The defendant reportedly explained that he found the plans for the gun online and downloaded them to a memory card.
 The card was inserted into the printer, which police say was powered on, moving and in operation when they arrived.

-Vett was released Saturday, and his case adjourned until Nov.
-7. His attorney declined to comment on the case.
+Vett was released Saturday and his case adjourned until Nov.
+7. His attorney declined to comment.

-The New York Daily News reports Vett was losing his job at The Lion King, and that security found the printer and partially printed gun while assisting him in clearing out his things.
+The New York Daily News reports Vett was losing his job at The Lion King and that security found the printer and partially printed gun while assisting him in clearing out his things.
 An NPR request for comment from Disney, which produces the musical, was not returned.

 In a video posted by Disney in November 2017 (and removed from YouTube today), Vett explained that being a puppet technician means ensuring the puppets used onstage continue to work properly.

 "Usually by the end of every week, we'll have seen every puppet and just given it a look," he said.
-"And if something's wrong and it needs a little paint or there's something that's not functioning correctly, we'll then go in, fix it, and get it back on to the stage as quickly as possible."
+"And if something's wrong and it needs a little paint or there's something that's not functioning correctly, we'll then go in, fix it and get it back onto the stage as quickly as possible."

 In late July, New York Gov. Andrew Cuomo announced a series of actions to prevent distribution of 3D-printed guns, including issuing a state police notice of the relevant statute.